-- a.
-Invoking such exclusion upon submission of the data or other materials for which protection from disclosure is sought; - b.
-Identifying with specificity the data or other materials for which protection is sought; and - c.
-Stating the reasons why protection is necessary. - 28.
-Information relating to a grant, loan, or investment application, or accompanying a grant, loan, or investment application, submitted to the Commonwealth of Virginia Innovation Partnership Authority (the Authority) established pursuant to Article 11 (§ 2.2-2351 et seq.) of Chapter 22, an advisory committee of the Authority, or any other entity designated by the Authority to review such applications, to the extent that such records would (i) reveal (a) trade secrets; (b) financial information of a party to a grant, loan, or investment application that is not a public body, including balance sheets and financial statements, that are not generally available to the public through regulatory disclosure or otherwise; or (c) research-related information produced or collected by a party to the application in the conduct of or as a result of study or research on medical, rehabilitative, scientific, technical, technological, or scholarly issues, when such information has not been publicly released, published, copyrighted, or patented, and (ii) be harmful to the competitive position of a party to a grant, loan, or investment application; and memoranda, staff evaluations, or other information prepared by the Authority or its staff, or a reviewing entity designated by the Authority, exclusively for the evaluation of grant, loan, or investment applications, including any scoring or prioritization documents prepared for and forwarded to the Authority.
+416 a.
+Invoking such exclusion upon submission of the data or other materials for which protection from 417 disclosure is sought; 418 b.
+Identifying with specificity the data or other materials for which protection is sought; and

+419 420 28.
+Information relating to a grant, loan, or investment application, or accompanying a grant, loan, or investment application, submitted to the Commonwealth of Virginia Innovation Partnership Authority (the 421 422 Authority) established pursuant to Article 11 (§ 2.2-2351 et seq.) of Chapter 22, an advisory committee of the 423 Authority, or any other entity designated by the Authority to review such applications, to the extent that such 424 records would (i) reveal (a) trade secrets; (b) financial information of a party to a grant, loan, or investment 425 application that is not a public body, including balance sheets and financial statements, that are not generally 426 available to the public through regulatory disclosure or otherwise; or (c) research-related information

+427 produced or collected by a party to the application in the conduct of or as a result of study or research on 428 medical, rehabilitative, scientific, technical, technological, or scholarly issues, when such information has not 429 been publicly released, published, copyrighted, or patented, and (ii) be harmful to the competitive position of 430 a party to a grant, loan, or investment application; and memoranda, staff evaluations, or other information 431 prepared by the Authority or its staff, or a reviewing entity designated by the Authority, exclusively for the 432 evaluation of grant, loan, or investment applications, including any scoring or prioritization documents 433 prepared for and forwarded to the Authority.

-29. Proprietary information, voluntarily provided by a private business pursuant to a promise of confidentiality from a public body, used by the public body for a solar services or carbon sequestration agreement, where disclosure of such information would (i) reveal (a) trade secrets of the private business; (b) financial information of the private business, including balance sheets and financial statements, that are not generally available to the public through regulatory disclosure or otherwise; or (c) other information submitted by the private business and (ii) adversely affect the financial interest or bargaining position of the public body or private business.
+434 29.
+Proprietary information, voluntarily provided by a private business pursuant to a promise of 435 confidentiality from a public body, used by the public body for a solar services or carbon sequestration 436 agreement, where disclosure of such information would (i) reveal (a) trade secrets of the private business; (b) 437 financial information of the private business, including balance sheets and financial statements, that are not 438 generally available to the public through regulatory disclosure or otherwise; or (c) other information 439 submitted by the private business and (ii) adversely affect the financial interest or bargaining position of the a.
+Invoking such exclusion upon submission of the data or other materials for which protection fromdisclosure is sought;